Washington-Dev983/Washington-Dev983/README.md

 # Hey!
-I'm Bee, Brandon, Bdubs.
-Depends on who you ask I guess.
+I'm Bee, B dubs, Brandon. </br>Depends on who you ask I guess.
 - Arizona State computer science bachelors student minoring in physics
 - Interested in quantum computing and AI/ML or whatever catches my interest that week
 - Usually working in python or c++, but I enjoy tossing myself into the unknown